 Address: Via dell Scrofa, 80

-10. Biblioteca Angelica
+7. Biblioteca Angelica

 The Biblioteca Angelica was founded in 1604 and is the oldest library in Europe.
-It belonged to the Augustinian monastery who made it into a public library in 1609 to benefit the people of Rome.
-The library holds over 180,000 manuscripts that document the Reformation and Counter-Reformation which is why it is so important.
+It belonged to the Augustinian monastery who made it a public library in 1609 to benefit the people of Rome.
+The library holds over 180,000 manuscripts that document the Reformation and Counter-Reformation, which is why it is so important.

-Hours: M – F 8:30 am – 5:30 pm
+Address: Piazza di S Agostino, 8 | Hours: Monday – Friday, 8:30 am – 5:30 pm

-11. Palazzo Altemps
+5. Palazzo Altemps

-The second great statue in Palazzo Altemps is the Ludovisi Battle Sarcophagus and is one of the top relief sculptures left over from Roman times.
+Two of the must-see statues inside are Galata Ludovisi and the Ludovisi Battle Sarcophagus.
+The Ludovisi Gaul comes with an amazing story and the Ludovisi Battle Sarcophagus is one of the top relief sculptures remaining from Roman times.
 The sarcophagus is an arrangement of hundreds of small figures grappling with one another in a passionate and violent battle.